ShahramShakiba/Passenger-Counter/README.md

 # Passenger-Counter
-A counting application made with HTML, CSS and JavaScript
+A counting application build with HTML, CSS and JavaScript

 The benefits of a counter include:
 1. Tracking progress :